At first she couldn’t figure out what the screeching was.

 ‘Didn’t you hear it last night?’
 He shook his head.

 ‘Can you please listen the next time its windy and do something about it?’

 Barely nodding, Frank walked inside and banged the door.

 Feeling frustrated, Dana left hoping he would sort it out.
 For the next few days, there was very little wind and both forgot about the squeaky windmill.

+Of course the wind came back.
 ‘Skree-clik…skree-clik’ Dana lay awake, fuming at Frank.
-There was no sleep left for her tonight she realised, pissed off as hell.
+There was no sleep left for her tonight she realized, pissed off as hell.

 This time the windmill was noisy when she went to see Frank and she was glad, now he had to believe her.
 He came out after her knock and heard the ‘Skree-clik…skree-clik’ himself.
 Dana looked at him expectantly.
 He looked back, his brows knitting like to mating caterpillars.